NordicPlayground/puck/index.md

 Our platform, called the Puck platform, is an internet of things platform for mbed. mbed makes it easy to program embedded hardware for people new to embedded systems.
-Our platform is built upon the first mbed chip with Bluetooth, created by Nordic Semiconductor.
+Our platform is built upon the first mbed chip with Bluetooth LE, created by Nordic Semiconductor.
 We hope to create a community around these BLE devices where people contribute to the project, and share their designs with each other.
 Everything is open-source, of course, with lots of supporting materials.

-> The Raspberry Pi of Bluetooth
+> The Raspberry Pi of Bluetooth LE

 We make it easy to rapidly prototype and develop Bluetooth LE enabled devices - get up and running in under 10 lines of code, written directly in the browser.